sutra/spring-cache-redis-scored/src/site/markdown/index.md

 (see `org.oxerr.spring.cache.redis.scored.ScoredRedisCacheWriter`),
-this saves versioned data as sorted set in Redis with different scores, and always returns the newest versioned data, lets replay the above scenario, to demonstrate how `ScoredRedisCache` prevents stale data (see project `spring-cache-redis-scored-example-spring-cache-redis-scored`):
+this saves versioned data as sorted set in Redis with different scores, and always returns the newest versioned data, lets replay the above scenario, to demonstrate how spring-cache-redis-scored prevents stale data (see project `spring-cache-redis-scored-example-spring-cache-redis-scored`):

 1. The cached data is expired.